almende/eve/index.md

 </div>

 Eve is a multipurpose, web based agent platform.
-Eve envisions an open environment where agents can live anywhere: in the cloud, on smartphones, in browsers, on desktops, in robots, home automation devices, and others.
+Eve envisions an open environment where agents can live and act anywhere: in the cloud, on smartphones, on desktops, in browsers, robots, home automation devices, and others.
+Eve tries to mimic human society: the way people interact and work together.

-They are connected with each other via the web.
+Eve agents are connected with each other via the web.
 Each agent can be addressed by a unique url.
 The agents communicate with each other using simple, existing protocols (JSON-RPC) over existing transport layers (HTTP, XMPP).